Hes-Siemelink/instacli/instacli-spec/language/Instacli Yaml Scripts.md

 ### It's all YAML

-Instacli files are just Yaml.
+Instacli scripts are just Yaml.

-Instacli files have `.cli` file extension.
-Within Instacli, the convention is that `.yaml` files are for static data and `.cli` files are Instacli scripts that contain commands.
-Tip: Map your editor to recognize `.cli` as `.yaml`.

-Instacli files being Yaml has its pros and cons.

 The main idea is to blur the line between 'code' and 'data'.
-By having the 'data' closer to 'code' it makes it easier to adopt a declarative style: saying _what_ you want to happen rather than _how_ you want it to be carried out.
+By having the data closer to code it makes it easier to adopt a declarative style: saying _what_ you want to happen rather than _how_ you want it to be carried out.
 In this style, you would have a higher 'data content' than 'logic content' in your scripts.
-Ideally, more than 50% of the script is 'data', and the 'logic' is a smaller part.
+Ideally, more than 50% of the script is data, and the logic is a smaller part.
 Then Yaml starts making sense as a format.

 By convention, commands start with a capital letter, for example `Print` or `Read file`, to distinguish them from data.

-Another advantage of Instacli syntax being YAML is predictability: if you have worked with Yaml before you know its structure and pitfalls already, and you get editor support out-of-the-box.
+Another advantage of Instacli syntax being Yaml is familiarity: if you have worked with Yaml before you know its structure (and pitfalls) already, and you get editor support out-of-the-box.
 It's also way easier for the implementation to parse it than a custom format.

-Instacli does add some additional formatting on top of Yaml, for example the variable syntax `${..}`.
+Instacli files have `.cli` file extension.
+Within Instacli, the convention is that `.yaml` files are for static data and `.cli` files are Instacli scripts that contain commands.
+Tip: Map your editor to recognize `.cli` as `.yaml`.

 Instacli's Yaml flavor does not rely on special Yaml features like directives.
 It is used as a human-friendly way of writing JSON.

-### Multiple commands and `---`
+Instacli does add some additional formatting on top of Yaml, for example the variable syntax `${..}`.

+### The command sequence

 You can have multiple commands in a file, and they will be executed in order: